 Penal Code 1170(h) PC is a catchall provision for felony sentencing.
 When a statute calls for punishment pursuant to Penal Code 1170(h), the judge can sentence the defendant to a county jail term of:

 - 16 months,

 - Three years.

 In addition to jail time, a person guilty of a crime under PC 24310 may be subject to a fine in an amount between $1,000 and $10,000.

 Other Laws Prohibiting Camouflaging Firearm Containers

-California Penal Code 16590 is California's statute governing “generally prohibited weapons.”
+California Penal Code 16590 PC is California's statute governing “generally prohibited weapons.”
 The section lists several weapons/objects that are generally prohibited in the State of California.
 Camouflaging firearm containers are one such type of object, specifically banned under PC 16590 (f).